The world of work

 Some people find jobs through social media sites, such as LinkedIn.
 Even if you are not job hunting on social media, be aware that employers may search for your social media profiles to find out more about you.
 Therefore, it’s important to check your and online presence.
 Make sure there are no public posts, photos or other information about you that could look bad to an employer.

 Interested in working for yourself?
 These sites have more information:

 CVs, applications and interviews

 There is lots of advice online about writing a CV, filling out job applications and preparing for interviews.
 You’ll also find books in your school/college library or local library.
-If you’re unemployed, advisers from Tower Hamlets Careers Service can give you face-to-face help too [link to ‘how to get help from us’].
+If you’re unemployed, advisers from Tower Hamlets Careers Service can give you face-to-face help too.
+Contact us to find out more.